marcinbudny/docker-grav/README.md

+**NOTE**: This is a fork from original [docker-grav](https://github.com/garywiz/docker-grav) repository by Gary Wisniewski.
+Changes have been made in order to run 1.2.0 version of the Grav CMS.

 # Grav Flat-File CMS Docker Image

 Grav is a fast, simple, flexible web-platform.
 This is a Docker image that makes it trivial to fire-up and use Grav.